febina1234/Reactjs-Application/README.md

  ### Steps to Run the Project Locally

 1. **Clone the repository**:
    First, clone this repository to your local machine using Git: git clone https://github.com/febina1234/Reactjs-Application.git
+2. **Navigate into the project folder**:

- 2. After cloning the repository, you should navigate into the project folder and install the project dependencies. cd Reactjs-Application
+      After cloning the repository, navigate into the project folder: cd Reactjs-Application
+4. **Install dependencies**:
- 4. Install dependencies: Run the following command to install all the project dependencies (listed in the package.json file): npm install
+      Run the following command to install all the project dependencies (listed in the package.json file npm install
+6. **Start the development server**:
- 4.Start the development server: Once the dependencies are installed, you can start the development server using Vite: npm run dev
+      Once the dependencies are installed, you can start the development server using Vite npm run dev

 ### Key Updates: